When you need to isolate

 If you develop symptoms, you must take a PCR test.

-This is so we can look after you and our community.
+Make sure you tell us, so we can look after you and our community.

 If you test positive